Go inside the ropes with golf’s best field

 How many shifts do I have to work?

 Each committee has different requirements for the minimum number of hours required.
 Walking scorers and standard bearers are asked to commit to all four (4) days, but other committees offer a very flexible schedule.
-We kindly ask that all volunteers commit to at least two (2) shifts.
+We kindly ask that all volunteers commit to a minimum of two (2) shifts.

 How do I know which committee I have been selected for?

 Committees are assigned on a first come first serve basis.
-You can view your committee assignment by logging back into Trust Event.
-Click here and log in on the left-hand side using the username and password you created when registering.
-Once you have entered your information you can view your committee and shift schedule, change any personal information and get contact information for your captain (if applicable).
+We will notify you of your committee via email prior to the event.
+You can also view your committee assignment by logging back into Trust Event system.
+You can view your committee and shift schedule, change any personal information and get contact information for your captain (if applicable) at any time.

 Where do volunteers stay in the Bahamas?